vighneshiyer/vighneshiyer.com/content/research/education/higher_education_in_eecs.md

 # Steps to A Proper EECS Education

+- I have some more notes in 90/research/education.md and School_Curriculum.adoc

 ## What Are We Doing?

 What is a higher education for?
 For even higher education.
 For lifelong education.
 For encyclopedic education.
 For honoring the Gods.
 NOT FOR A JOB.
 THIS ISNT JOB TRAINING.